bennyhartnett/bennyhartnett.com/README.md

 The site is entirely static, so you can host it anywhere that serves HTML files.
 Copy the repository contents to your preferred platform&mdash;GitHub Pages, an S3 bucket, Netlify, and so on&mdash;and it will work without additional configuration.

+## Continuous Integration

+- `deploy.yml` publishes the `main` branch to GitHub Pages using GitHub Actions.
+- `prettier.yml` runs Prettier to check HTML, CSS, and JavaScript formatting on pushes and pull requests.

 ## Dependencies

 The pages load the following libraries from public CDNs: